mggg/ecological-inference/paper/paper.md

 diagnostic tools to bear on ecological inference methods.
 To address this need, we introduce `PyEI`, a Python package for ecological inference.

 `PyEI` is meant to be useful to two main groups of researchers.
-First, it serves application-oriented researchers and practitioners who seek to run ecological inference on domain data (e.g. voting data), report results, and understand the uncertainty related to those results.
+First, it serves application-oriented researchers and practitioners who seek to run ecological inference on domain data (e.g. voting data), report the results, and understand the uncertainty related to those results.
 Second, it facilitates exploration and benchmarking for researchers who are seeking to understand properties of existing ecological inference methods in different settings and/or develop new statistical methods for ecological inference.